tock/tock/doc/courses/sosp/capsule.md

 an object with a static lifetime.

 The capsules themselves take a lifetime as a parameter, which is currently always `` `static``.
-The implementations of these capsules, however, do not rely on this assumption.
+The capsules, however, can be used for any lifetime.

 The boot process is primarily the construction of this `Hail` structure.
-Once everything is set up, the board will pass the constructed `hail` to `kernel::main` and we're off to the races.
+Once everything is set up, the board passes the constructed `hail` to `kernel::main` and we're off to the races.

 ##### 3.2 How do capsules get created?